What Is A Root And What Is A Root Canal?

-How Is an Apicoectomy Performed?
+How Is Apicoectomy Surgery Performed?

 In order to get rid of this infection, the Apex (tip) of the root has to be cut out, removed and the surrounding bone cleaned.
 Once this is done, a special plug will be placed into the main root canal to seal it called a “Retro-fill”.
 This process is called an Apicoectomy and usually takes about 30–60 minutes.